Progress towards much more than just a qualification at Boston College

 - Gain invaluable employment skills, such as communication, team work, time management and customer service, which you can use to enhance your CV.

 Industry Placements - If you are studying a Level 3 course you will also have the opportunity to take part in a long term work experience placement.
-The placement must be relevant and meaningful for the study programme that you are on and will usually last an average of 315 hours over the academic year.
+The placement must be relevant and meaningful for the study programme that you are on and will usually last an average of 315 hours over two years of year.

 3. English and Maths

 Boston College understand the importance of English and Maths in all aspects of your life, including the workplace.
 If you do not already hold a GCSE grade 4 or above (C or above) in these subjects, you will be required to attend additional classes.
 These classes will fit around your full time course commitments and the level at which you will study will depend on your current GCSE grade.

 If you have a Grade 2 or below in English or Maths, you can study towards either a PASS in Functional Skills Level 2 or a GCSE 4-9.
 You will be advised regarding which qualification is most appropriate for you taking account of your current grade in GCSE English and Maths, as well as your planned career path.
 Once you have achieved either qualification, you will not be required to undertake any further English or Maths.